 Your child will have the chance to join lots of art activities, and sing and make music.
 Your child will learn to be independent and to manage new tasks like looking after his own snack and bag.
 Preschool can also improve your child’s blossoming social skills.

-There may be a fee to attend preschool, as government funding doesn’t cover all the operating costs.
+There might be a fee to attend preschool, because government funding doesn’t cover all the operating costs.

 What happens at preschool?